AvaAvarai/BoidsNim/README.md

 # Boids Simulation in Nim

-A simple boids flocking simulation implemented using Nim, OpenGL, and GLUT.
+Boids flocking simulation in 2D using Nim, OpenGL, and FreeGlut.

 ![Example flocking](BoidsGif.gif)